phantomx999/Program-Design/HW_01_Feedback.md

 #### .gitignore set up properly

-+ Pass: Check that no files with extension ".o" exist in directory "."
++ Fail: Check that no files with extension ".o" exist in directory "."

+ "point2.o" found

-+ Pass: Check that no files with extension ".out" exist in directory "."
++ Skip: Check that no files with extension ".out" exist in directory "."

+  This test was not run because of an earlier failing test.

 #### Test that code compiles and creates the exectuable

-+ Fail: Check that make compiles.
++ Skip: Check that make compiles.

-    Make compile fails with errors:.
-make: *** No rule to make target 'point2.cc', needed by 'point2.o'.
-Stop.
+  This test was not run because of an earlier failing test.

 + Skip: Check that file "point2_unittest" exists.